 My athlete is injured.
 How can Chiropractic care help?

 The unimaginable has happened, and your athlete is injured.
 The dog who, moments before was running like the wind, now can barely hobble off the field.
 Injuries such as pulled muscles and joint displacement are common in athletes.
 Chiropractic adjustments can alleviate the discomfort these can cause by ensuring proper alignment of the body.

 Even the athlete who has undergone ACL surgery can experience improvement through chiropractic.
 With the ligament reconstructed, it is vital to maintain proper alignment for optimal healing and restoration of range of motion and full use of the joint.

 My animal has already had an expensive surgery, it didn't work and I can't afford any more treatments.
 How do I know if Chiropractic can help?

 The answer is “we don’t”.
 Although chiropractic has helped animals and individuals in the most severe conditions (for example: paralysis), there is no guarantee that it will work in every case with the same amount of success.

-For the difficult cases, we always recommend a trial of 3 adjustments (the initial visit plus 2 follow up visits, for a total of $220).
+For the difficult cases, we always recommend a trial of 3 adjustments (the initial visit plus 2 follow up visits).
 If the animal does not show ANY signs of improvement, we can then determine that it is not a chiropractic problem.
-If however, there is a change after the third visit, it means that we are on the right track.
+If however, if there is a change after the third visit, it means that we are on the right track.